Many people simply accept pain as a natural part of aging and having arthritis.

 - Get a simple knee sleeve and wear it when you’re doing a lot of walking, like when you’re on a vacation or something.
 Don’t wear it all day.
 Wear it only when you’re walking a lot.
 It influences a part of your brain that subconsciously controls all your muscles, and then that part of the brain sends a little extra umph back down to the muscles surrounding your painful knee.
 It doesn’t have to have copper or fancy hinges on it to work.
 Frankly, a piece of duct tape down the front of your knee would probably work just as well, but then say good-bye to hair and the top layer of skin.

 - Get a pair of hiking sticks and use them when you’re walking long distances.
 It will improve the quality of your exercise and will diminish the stresses to your knees.
 It has the extra benefit of improving your balance as well, so you’ll be less likely to fall down!
+I prefer hiking sticks over canes.
+And they look a little sporty.

 - Slow down!
 That’s right!
 Don’t be in such a hurry.
 I’ve posted something on this already, and I feel strongly about this.
 Being in a hurry can result in injury, but it can also just overwork your aching joints.